markniu/Bed_Distance_sensor/klipper_Beta/README.md

+#### update:
-#### update: Add real time leveling.
+#### Add real time leveling.
 November 21, 2023

-How to test?
+How to run?

-remove the auto bed leveling command  BED_MESH_CALIBRATE and add M102 Sxx below the G28, here xx is the first layer height that will do real time leveling, for example, set the first layer height is 0.3mm
+remove the auto bed leveling command  BED_MESH_CALIBRATE and add M102 Sxx below the G28, here xx is the first layer height that will do real time leveling, for example, set the first layer height to 0.3mm

 ```
 G28